scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

     - If the MAC<sub>i</sub> in the current Hop Field does not match the just calculated MAC<sup>Peer</sup><sub>i</sub>, drop the packet.
     - Increment both `CurrInf` and `CurrHF` in the path meta header.
 Proceed with step 4.

-4. Forward the packet to the egress border router (based on the egress interface ID in the current Hop Field) or to the destination endpoint, if this is the destination AS.
+4. Forward the packet to the egress border router (based on the egress Interface ID in the current Hop Field) or to the destination endpoint, if this is the destination AS.

 #### Steps at Egress Border Router